julianchurchill/text-adventure/README.md

 - [FEATURE] Added location area to title bar
 - [FEATURE] Smarter resume - all the text from the actions that have taken place in the current location is shown upon loading.
 Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.
 - [FEATURE] Enabled 'move to sd card'
+- [FEATURE] Text to speech
+  - Added a check box for TTS to the options dialog, saves as a preference, default is off
+- [UI] About dialog style brought in to line with the rest of the app.
 - [UI] Parchment background (from http://www.myfreetextures.com/worn-parchment-paper-2)
   - Added higher res background parchment image
 - [UI] Full width action buttons
 - [UI] HTML can be embedded in text descriptions and action messages.
 Not all HTML tags are supported.
 Supported HTML tags by this method on android can be found here: http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html
   - HTML tag support in any description or text resultant from an action
   - Images are automatically centered, but must use wrap the img tag in <div align="center"></div> otherwise image will not be surrounded with line breaks and therefore will have nothing to be centred within.
 The align="center" property is redundant as it doesn't work but may be useful for future extensions so please include it.
-- [FEATURE] Text to speech
-  - Added a check box for TTS to the options dialog, saves as a preference, default is off
 - [UI] Action buttons have a complimentary style to the text background
 - [UI] Removed title bar to give more space for content
 - [UI] New icon for TTA2